 Getting things right takes practice, and the best way to get that practice is during training.
 This is the big reason I’ve included practice time trial workouts in all 40K TT plans.
 The more familiar and comfortable you are with pacing at your highest sustainable power while in your aero position, the more prepared you’ll be the give your best effort come race day.

-For more on how to train for faster time trials, check out my post from yesterday discussing how to train for faster time trials and take a look at the tips shared here on how to get faster without aero equipment.
+For more on how to train for faster time trials, check out my post from yesterday discussing how to train for a time trial and take a look at the tips shared here on how to get faster without aero equipment.